 English, Maths, Science and Nature Studies, History and Geography, Classroom Music, Physical Education, Gardening and Environment, Painting and Form Drawing, Wax and Clay Modelling, Wood and Metal Work.
 Please click the heading for detailed curriculum information on the Class Teacher Subjects.

 Violin and Cello, German, Craft and Eurythmy.
 Please click the heading for detailed curriculum information on Specialist Teacher Subjects.

-Steiner education is focused on developing an intergrated educational experience, interweaving all elements of the curriculum through Overarching Themes that travel through the Class Teacher Subjects and Specialist Teacher Subjects, using handcrafts, drama and movement, sesonal festivals, music and practical endevours to draw the children's experiences into a complete picture.
+Steiner education is focused on developing an integrated educational experience, interweaving all elements of the curriculum through Overarching Themes that travel through the Class Teacher Subjects and Specialist Teacher Subjects, using handcrafts, drama and movement, seasonal festivals, music and practical endeavours to draw the children's experiences into a complete picture.
 Please visit the Steiner Education Australia (SEA) website for a closer look at the Overarching Themes of each year level.